 How to Change Your Thinking

-Mrs. Smith (not her real name) played sports in college; however, over the past two decades she gained weight and got out of shape.
+Mrs. Smith (not her real name) played tennis in college; however, over the past two decades she gained weight and got out of shape.

 She's a 41-year-old mother of three young children.